-include:
+Include:

-- your full name at the top of your resumé in bold - · your current residential or postal address - your main email address (check it regularly) - your contact number (make sure you have a professional-sounding voicemail message) - the URL of your LinkedIn profile don't include:
+- Your full name at the top of your resumé in bold. - Your current residential or postal address. - Your main email address (check it regularly). - Your contact number (make sure you have a professional-sounding voicemail message). - The URL of your linkedin profile.

+Don't include:

-- your age, date of birth, marital status or religion - a photo activity personal information.
+- Your age, date of birth, marital status or religion. - A photo.